theupdateframework/taps/tap20.md

 the old ones).
 A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
 The rotate file has to be signed with an old threshold of old keys.

+This rotate file will be named `ROLE.rotate.VERSION` where ROLE and VERSION are defined as above and go into a 'rotate' folder on the repository that contains all rotate files for the repository.

 ## Rotation to Null